phluid61/internet-drafts/http2-encoded-data/draft.md

 * `PADDED` (0x8):
   Bit 4 being set indicates that the Pad Length field is present.

 On receiving an `ENCODED_DATA` frame, an intermediary MAY decode the data and forward it in one or more `DATA` frames.
 If the downstream peer does not support the encoding scheme used in the received frame, as advertised in a `SETTINGS_ACCEPT_ENCODED_DATA` setting, the intermediary MUST decode the data and either: forward it in one or more DATA frames, or encode it with a scheme supported by the downstream peer and forward it in one or more `ENCODED_DATA` frames.

 An `ENCODED_DATA` frame MUST NOT be sent on a connection before both receiving a `SETTINGS_ACCEPT_ENCODED_DATA` setting and sending the associated acknowledgement.
 A sender MUST NOT apply an encoding that has not first been advertised by the peer in a `SETTINGS_ACCEPT_ENCODED_DATA` setting, or was advertised with a rank of 0.
 Endpoints that receive a frame with an encoding they do not recognise or support MUST treat this is a connection error of type `PROTOCOL_ERROR`.

-If an endpoint detects that the payload of an `ENCODED_DATA` frame is incorrectly encoded it MUST treat this as a stream error of type `COMPRESSION_ERROR`.
+If an endpoint detects that the payload of an `ENCODED_DATA` frame is incorrectly encoded it MUST treat this as a stream error (see {{I-D.ietf-httpbis-http2}}, Section 5.4.2) of type `COMPRESSION_ERROR` ({{I-D.ietf-httpbis-http2}}, Section 7).

-# SETTINGS_ACCEPT_ENCODED_DATA Setting
+## SETTINGS_ACCEPT_ENCODED_DATA Setting

 This document defines a new `SETTINGS` parameter:

-`SETTINGS_ACCEPT_ENCODED_DATA` (0xf000):
-Indicates the sender's ability and willingness to receive `ENCODED_DATA` frames that are encoded using the scheme identified in the Value.
+`SETTINGS_ACCEPT_ENCODED_DATA` (code=0x5): Indicates the sender's ability and willingness to receive `ENCODED_DATA` frames that are encoded using the scheme identified in the Value.

 The Value field is further divided into three sub-fields: an unsigned 8-bit encoding identifier, an unsigned 8-bit rank, and 16 bits of padding.

     0                   1                   2                   3
     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1